DeltaE7/GFM-UI-Recolor/README.md

 		https://www.moddb.com/mods/duhamel-gui)

 and allows you to use them while playing GFM.
 Why only GFM?
 Because it's the only mod I play and i have no desire to test or add compatibility to any other mods.
-I changed almost 100 files combined so no, this isn't a straight re-upload.
+I changed almost 100 files combined, so no, this isn't a straight re-upload.

 Showcasing every change here is neither productive nor overseeable, so in conclusion: more consistent UI and some of my own changes such as the minimap or the topbar country title.